Branch / Region

 How long have you been training in Taekwondo and what got you started?

-I started training in 2004.
+I started training in 2003, so about 15 years ago.
 I used to live across the road from a high-school where Taekwondo classes were held, so I thought I would go over and give it a try one day.

 Highlights of your Taekwondo success?

 Next to getting my black belt, becoming an instructor, and achieving my 2nd and 3rd Dan black belts.
 Starting my own Branch and seeing my students developing in the art from my teaching to achieving their Black belts and 2nd Dans have also been major highlights.

 Another of my most memorable highlights was executing a jumping back kick and breaking a board.
 This was my first board break (I still have the board on my wall-unit at home)

 Describe your first black belt grading and what it took to get you there?

 In the lead up to my black belt grading I was training 6 times a week and spent at least an hour every morning before work practicing my patterns, sparring and working on my fitness.

 My grading consisted of one-step-sparing, then again half way through for all of the board breaks and free sparing, and then again between every other colour belt’s grading to do more free sparing.
 And then it came to the end and the black belt applicants were called up again for free sparing… I remember this last round of free sparring was particularly full on, with some particularly ‘enthusiastic’ black belts.
 I was always sparring two to three other black belts – this lasted for about 15 minutes – but it felt like hours at the time.